George614/neural_active_inference/README.md

 2) We only need the simple Q-learning bootstrap principle to train this system (as opposed to policy gradients)
 3) We normalize the instrumental and/or epistemic (scalar) signals according to the dynamic normalization scheme proposed in Ororbia & Mali (2021).

-To run the code, you can use the following Bash commands:
+To run the code, you can use the following Bash commands:<br>
 <code>
 $ python train_prior.py --cfg_fname=fit_mcar_prior.cfg --gpu_id=0  # this fits/trains the local prior model to be used in the active inference agent (if a local prior is desired)
 </code>